shaloo/docs.arcana/docs/concepts/anwallet/walletuimodes.md

 ## `alwaysVisible=true`

-By default, `alwaysVisible` is set to `true` and the wallet is displayed immediately after a user logs into the app that is integrated with the Auth SDK.
+By default, `alwaysVisible` is set to `true` and the wallet is displayed immediately after a user logs into the app that is integrated with the {{config.extra.arcana.sdk_name}}.

 As the wallet is always visible in the context of the app, an authenticated user has full access to all the Web3 wallet operations supported by the {{config.extra.arcana.wallet_name}}.
 For example, checking the wallet account balance, adding or switching blockchain networks, and sending/receiving native/custom tokens.
 Users can choose to minimize/maximize the {{config.extra.arcana.wallet_name}} UI displayed on the application screen.